As a result of one of our recently published blogs about PTS qualifications, things have been getting interesting!

-And there is even better news, the LIBF contacted Expert Pensions to let us know that they are currently working with the FCA to have the wording amended in the FCA Handbook to provide clarity that post 2010 exam standards/an RDR compliant qualification for Activities 4 and 6 will be accepted as an entry point onto their Pension Transfer qualification and that they hope to receive clarification in the Autumn.
+There is even better news!
+The LIBF contacted Expert Pensions to let us know that they are currently working with the FCA to have the wording amended in the FCA Handbook.
+They want to provide clarity that post 2010 exam standards/an RDR compliant qualification for Activities 4 and 6 will be accepted as an entry point onto their Pension Transfer qualification.
+They hope to receive clarification in the Autumn.

 The LIBF also wanted to confirm that they review all applications to ensure that prior qualifications being used for entry onto their qualifications meet the required standards.

 We are delighted to issue this statement to clarify the position to all our current and future PETR students.

 The next question is:

 What are the key differences between the LIBF PETR and the CII AF7 and even the CISI PTPA?
 Now that’s for another day!